johnpankowicz/govmetting-testbfg-2/README.md

   * Ctrl-Shift-P
   * Select "Tasks: Run Task"
   * Select "build-webapp" or "Build All"
-* Start ClientApp (if it's not already running)
+* Start clientapp (if it's not already running)
   * cd frontend/clientapp
   * npm start
-* In the debug panel, set launch configuration "WebApp & ClientApp"
+* In the debug panel, set launch configuration "WebApp & clientapp"
 * Press F5 (debug) or Ctrl-F5 (run without debugging)
   * Chrome browser will open.
-Ignore temporary message "Site can't be reached" and wait for ClientApp to display.
+Ignore temporary message "Site can't be reached" and wait for clientapp to display.

 ### Notes